 Tips To Better Your Chess Openings

 As you can see, many of the best chess strategies involve perfecting your chess opening.
-Therefore, you should make it your priority to improve these chess openings, and you’ll realize an overall improvement in your playing style and strategy.
+Therefore, you should make it your priority to improve this, and you’ll soon realize an overall improvement in your playing style and strategy.
 There are many tips you can observe to perfect your chess openings, including;

 - Protecting the King: You need to find a way of safeguarding your King earlier on during the game, or else you’ll need to delay a developing attack or sacrifice a specific piece.